avattathil/quckstart_lab/README.md

 # Setting up your AWS enviornment

-## Installing the AWS Command Line Interface
+## Installing the AWS Command Line Interface (if not installed)
 https://docs.aws.amazon.com/cli/latest/userguide/installing.html

 ## Install the AWS CLI Using the Bundled Installer (Linux, macOS, or Unix)
 https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html

-## Configuring the AWS CLI
+## Configuring the AWS CLI (if no default profile is configured)
 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration

 ## Test your configuration (do a simple command)
 ` #aws s3 ls`

+> Should return something similar if you have your default profile set

 ```
 2016-11-10 20:28:19 cf-templates-1cgvn8v7ihvbt-ap-northeast-2
 2016-11-10 20:29:47 cf-templates-1cgvn8v7ihvbt-ap-south-1